-Life has taught me a lot–I know I’m only 23, but I’ve grown and every month I feel like I learn something new about life.
-I have learned a few new things since I was first diagnosed at age 10.
+Life has taught me a lot.
+I have learned a few new things since I was first diagnosed with epilepsy at age 10.
 Here are my favourite life lessons for you.

 I was okay with my initial diagnosis-mainly because I didn’t know what it was, and for me, I didn’t have anything to lose.
 I was no where near the age of being able to drive, I didn’t drink alcohol and I was still living at home, not working and starting senior school.
 But as I got older, that is where the diagnosis led me to suddenly live in fear and somewhat denial.
 My physical and emotional well-being took a turn.
 It was only once I began to truly accept my life the way it is, that I was able to focus on not just living but learning to thrive despite my diagnosis.
 To be the change I want to see in this world.

 2) You are not defined by your conditions

 A friend of mine who I met at The Young Epilepsy Champions Awards, named Scott Barclay, spoke out and quoted ‘I may have Epilepsy, but it does not have me’ and I have never heard anything so true.
 We are much more than the conditions we have.
 We are not defined by our circumstances.
 I may have seizures but, I am much more than a person with Epilepsy.
 I haven’t allowed it to stop me from getting the job I worked hard for, I don’t let it keep me indoors with the fear of having a seizure on my outings.
 I am who I am.